UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Adopt eco-friendly habits like using smart thermostats, LED lighting, and solar power to significantly reduce your monthly utility costs.

-• LED Lighting: Swapping out old incandescent bulbs for LEDs uses up to 90% less energy and eliminates the need for frequent replacements.
+• LED Lighting: Swapping out old, heat-producing incandescent bulbs for ENERGY STAR-certified LEDs uses up to 90% less energy and eliminates the need for frequent, costly bulb replacements.

-• Water Conservation: Installing low-flow showerheads and fixing leaks immediately can save thousands of gallons of water per year.
+• Water Conservation: Installing low-flow showerheads and immediately fixing running toilets can save an average family up to 2,700 gallons of water per year, noticeably reducing your municipal water bill.

-• Unplugging Vampires: Many electronics draw power even when turned off.
-This “phantom load” accounts for a surprising chunk of your electric bill, so unplug devices or use smart power strips to cut the power completely.
+• Unplugging Vampires: Many electronics draw power continuously, even when powered down.
+This “phantom load” can account for up to 10% of your total electric bill.
+Simply unplugging idle devices or utilizing smart power strips cuts the current completely.

-• Go Solar: If you own your home, consider installing solar panels to generate your own clean energy and drastically cut your reliance on the grid.
+• Go Solar: If you own your property, consider installing solar panels.
+Generating your own clean energy can offset up to 100% of your electrical usage, drastically cutting your reliance on the aging public grid.

-Eco Edge: Many utility companies offer free energy audits or rebates for upgrading to efficient appliances.
-Check the official ENERGY STAR website to find rebates and certified products that can lower your long-term costs.
+Many utility companies offer free in-home energy audits or cash rebates for upgrading to modern, efficient appliances.
+Always check the official ENERGY STAR website to find certified products that lower your long-term costs and minimize your environmental footprint.

 Infographic illustrating three steps to take control of home energy costs and improve efficiency.